-A committee of Board of Directors regularly oversees the Bank's Risk Management policies/practices under various risks viz. credit, operational, market etc. The bank also has separate committees for each risk comprising of top executives of bank headed by Chairman and Managing Director/ Executive directors such as Asset liability Management committee, Credit policy Committee, Operational Risk committee.
+A committee of board of Directors regularly oversees the Bank's Risk Management policies/practices under various risks viz. credit, operational, market etc. The bank also has separate committees for each risk comprising of top executives of bank headed by Chairman and Managing Director/ Executive directors such as Asset liability Management committee, Credit policy Committee, Operational Risk committee.
 These committees meet at regular intervals throughout the year to assess and monitor the level of risk under various bank operations and initiate appropriate mitigation measures wherever necessary.

-The Risk Management Department at central office level was headed by Chief General Manager, measures control and manages risk within the limits set by the Board and enforces compliance with risk parameters set by various committees.
-The Chief General Manager is assisted by Deputy General Manager and a team of Assistant General Managers, Chief Managers, Senior Managers and Managers.
+The Risk Management Department at central office level which is headed by General Manager; measures control and manages risk within the limits set by the Board and enforces compliance with risk parameters set by various committees.
+The General Manager is assisted by Deputy General Manager and a team of Assistant General Managers, Chief Managers, Senior Managers and Managers.

-At some identified regional offices, the Risk Managers are posted to act as an extended arm of the Risk Management Department of the Central Office.
+At some identified zonal offices, Risk Managers are posted who act as an extended arm of the Risk Management Department of Central Office.
+Officers are also identified at some regional offices to work as risk managers.

-The bank has in place the various policies such as Credit Risk Management Policy, Credit Risk Mitigation and Collateral Management Policy, Integrated Risk Management Policy, Stress testing policy, Disclosure policy, Operational risk policy, ALM policy and Investment and Market risk management Policy.
+The bank has in place various policies such as Credit Risk Management Policy, Credit Risk Mitigation and Collateral Management Policy, Stress testing policy, Disclosure policy, Intra group transaction and exposure policy, Operational risk policy, ALM policy and Investment and Market risk management Policy.

-Besides this, the Loan Policy prescribing broad parameters governing loan functions, guidelines on appraisal and evaluation of credit proposals, lending powers of delegated authority, exposure norms, prudential limits and measures of monitoring and controlling the credit portfolio documentation is also in place.
+Besides these, the Loan Policy prescribing broad parameters governing loan functions, guidelines on appraisal and evaluation of credit proposals, lending powers of delegated authority, exposure norms, prudential limits and measures of monitoring and controlling the credit portfolio documentation is also in place.

-The Credit Monitoring Department headed by General Manager monitors the quality of loan proposals, identify special mention accounts and take corrective measures.
-Loan review mechanism is also carried out by the department.
+The Credit Monitoring Department headed by General Manager monitors the loan portfolio, identify special mention accounts and take corrective measures.
+Loan review mechanism is also carried out by the department apart from processing and monitoring of accounts under CDR mechanism.

 The bank has introduced rating models for various segments of borrowers including retail lending schemes which measures the risk associated with counterparties and helps in credit and pricing decisions.
-In case of large borrowers credit risk assessment models evaluate financial risk, Industry risk, Management risk and business risk of the counter party and each of these risks are scored separately and then overall rating is accorded to counter party.
-Facility rating tool is also included in the rating tool.
+In case of large borrowers, credit risk assessment models evaluate financial risk, Industry risk, Management risk and business risk of the counter party and each of these risks are scored separately then overall rating is accorded to the counter party.
+Facility rating module is also available in the rating tool.
+Where parental support is available the same is also factored in rating, if corporate guarantee is available to the borrower